Parable #15. The Good Yeast (Kingdom of Heaven):

 If we reject our perfectly obedient brother then we are rejecting the perfect will of our Father who dwells in heaven.

 For these reasons the Messiah is not only the Head of the Assembly (Rosh Ha’edah).
-Due to His perfect stewardship He is the Heir of All Things (Nachalah Vakol) and the Head of All Things (Rosh l’khol-ha’edah).
-The only exception is Adonai:
+Due to his perfect stewardship he is the Heir to All (ליורש כל) and the Head of Everything (ראש הכל); that in all things he might have preeminence (הוא קודם לכל והכל קים בו).
+The only exception is the Messiah is not the head of HaShem.
+For it is written:

-All sill be given to the Father that He (Adonai Avinu) might be forever the Father of all, above all, in all and through all.
-Therefore, the Mashiach now sits at the right hand of the Father forever because the Father has put all things under the rule of the Messiah; excepting only Himself (יְהוָה-G-d).
-As proof of this the Messiah almost two thousand years ago quoted Psalm 110:1 as: “ADONAI (יְהוָה) said to my Adonai” (לַֽאדֹנִי).
+In the last days the Messiah will bring all things into submission, then He will submit all that exists and himself to our Father HaShem that ‘He’ might be above all, in all, and through all.
+Therefore, the Messiah sits at the right hand of the Father forever because the Father has put all things under the rule of the Messiah; excepting only Himself (ה’).
+Proof of this found in Psalm 110:1: “ADONAI (ה’) said to my Adonai” (לַֽאדֹנִי).
+Messiah quoted this passage and when he did it silenced his detractors.

 The Prushim rabbis and other experts in the Law did not dare challenge the declaration of Psalm 110:1.